Introduction

 • Reduce axle weight and tire pressure.

-• Use a good crop rotation, including forages, if possible.
+• Implement crop rotations, including forages, if possible.

 • Leave residue on soil surface.